Skill Demand Index

 Salary data for Communications is still accumulating.

-The most common pairings are Canva or adobe design tools, Strong writing skills, Video editing, Social media management tools, Marketing, communications, PR, or events.
+The most common pairings are Marketing, Social Media, Content Creation, Digital Marketing, Project Management.
 Strengthening these alongside Communications improves your fit across more positions.

-Top roles: Marketing, Other.
-Marketing positions have the highest demand at 71% of all Communications jobs.
+Top roles: Marketing, Other, Operations.
+Marketing positions have the highest demand at 64% of all Communications jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.